-This paper presents a mix methods study which aim was to learn about a possible contribution of art to understanding of mathematical concepts learned in online asynchronous course “When mathematics meets art”.
-The math concepts were tessellations, zero and infinity, golden section, spatial vision, dimension and self- similarity.
-The research sample consisted of 130 pre-service math teachers who submitted 20 different assignments built to reflect the math knowledge.
-The assignments were graded based on pre-designed rubric.
+This paper presents a mixed methods study whose objective was to learn about a possible contribution of art to the understanding of mathematical concepts learned in the online asynchronous course “When Mathematics Meets Art”.
+The math concepts were tessellations, zero and infinity, golden sections, spatial vision, dimension and self- similarity.
+The research sample consisted of 130 pre-service math teachers who submitted 20 different assignments constructed to reflect math knowledge.
+The assignments were graded based on a pre-designed rubric.
 The results suggest that there is a positive and significant partial overlap between math and art assessments (r = .25, p <.01).
-The math-art connection is innovative, intriguing, fun and inspiring, however the online learning is challenging.
+The math-art connection is innovative, intriguing, fun and inspiring;online learning, however, remains a challenge.

-Why STEAM in Online Course in Pre-service Teachers’ Education?
+Why STEAM in Online Pre-service Teachers Education Courses?

-Science, Technology, Engineering and Mathematics (STEM) tremendously effect our everyday life therefore politicians, educators, scholars and even businessmen try to improve STEM education and make it accessible for everyone.
-In last 10 years, the contribution of arts to STEM became obvious, therefor today, STEAM is becoming more common practice at every level of education: at elementary school (e.g. [1],[2]), at high school (e.g. [3], [4]) and at higher education (e.g. [5], [6]).
+Science, technology, engineering and mathematics appear everywhere in our day-to-day lives.
+Politicians, educators, scholars and even businessmen, therefore, have been seeking to improve STEM (Science, Technology, Engineering and Mathematics) education and making it accessible to everyone.
+In the last decade, the contribution of art to STEM has become obvious; thus today, STEAM (Science, Technology, Engineering, Art and Mathematics) is becoming a more common practice at every level of education: -- elementary school (e.g. [9],[14]), high school (e.g. [7], [15]) and higher education (e.g. [13], [11]).

-The funs name various benefits of integrating arts in STEM because it encourages learners: to develop critical and creative ways of thinking while seeking for various solutions for problem / phenomenon / question; to look for multiple solutions and not to practice known rules algorithms; to develop the ability of bridging different areas of knowledge and transferring knowledge from one field to another; to function and to exist in a situation of uncertainty and an inaccurate definition of the phenomenon under investigation; to pay attention to the smallest details that can ultimately make a big difference in the outcome; to learn and to express in more complex forms than words and numbers; think through and with a given material; experience through senses that cannot be reached in any other way except the arts; adapting to different learning styles (e.g, [7], [8]).
+The funs name various benefits to the integration of art into STEM.
+In particular, it encourages learners to develop critical and creative ways of thinking while seeking solutions to questions, problems and natural phenomena; to look for multiple solutions and not to practice known rule algorithms; to develop the ability to bridge different areas of knowledge by transferring knowledge from one field to another; to function and live with uncertainty and an inaccurate definition of events under investigation; to pay attention to the finest details that can ultimately make a big difference in the outcome; to find expression in forms more complex than words and numbers; to think through and with a given material; to experience through senses that cannot be reached in any way other than the arts; to adapt to different learning styles (e.g, [16], [3]).

 Along with the many benefits of STEAM, there are challenges that must be considered.
-Teachers who want to adopt this teaching approach need to have content knowledge and professional security not only in teaching STEM but also in art, which requires more extensive preparation [9].
-Oreck [10] points out another challenge - the stress teachers feel from policymakers while implementing STEAM - to increase student achievements immediately, and at the same time teachers' creativity and autonomy is suppressed by requiring adherence to established curricula.
+Teachers who wish to adopt this teaching approach must have content knowledge and professional security not only in teaching STEM but also in the arts, which requires more extensive preparation [6].
+Oreck [10] points out another challenge -- the implementation of STEAM by policymakers places pressure on teachers with expectations of immediate increase in student achievements, while at the same time teachers' creativity and autonomy is suppressed by requiring adherence to established curricula.